OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 This analysis offers valuable insights into customer behavior, sales patterns, and website performance, enabling businesses to identify effective marketing and sales strategies to optimize their performance.
 To enhance revenue, the following recommendations are proposed:

-- Enhancing customer's experience by improving website' usability, checkout process.. since this could lead to higher conversion rates and lower bounce rate.
+- Enhancing customer's experience by **improving website' usability, checkout process**.. since this could lead to higher conversion rates and lower bounce rate.
-- Boosting cross-selling opportunities among branded items.
+- **Boosting cross-selling** opportunities among branded items.
-- Identifying marketing channels that attract the most profitable visitors (Google, direct), facilitating the optimization of marketing strategies and budget distribution.
+- **Identifying marketing channels** that attract the most profitable visitors (Google, direct), facilitating the **optimization of marketing strategies and budget distribution**.

 By leveraging big data analytics, businesses can make data-driven decisions, enhancing their performance and fostering their growth.